MicrosoftDocs/azure-ai-docs/articles/ai-services/custom-vision-service/includes/find-key.md

 ms.author: pafarley
 ---

 Go to the Azure portal.
-If the Custom Vision resource you created in the **Prerequisites** section deployed successfully, select the **Go to Resource** button under **Next steps**.
+If the Custom Vision resources you created in the **Prerequisites** section deployed successfully, select the **Go to Resource** button under **Next steps**.
 You can find your keys and endpoints in the resources' **Keys and Endpoint** pages, under **Resource Management**.
 You'll need to get the keys for both your training resource and prediction resource, along with the API endpoints.

 You can find the prediction resource ID on the prediction resource's **Properties** tab in the Azure portal, listed as **Resource ID**.